Raziel7893/WindowsGSM.ConanExiles/README.md

 🧩 A plugin version of the Conan Exiles Dedicated server for WindowsGSM

+## legacy conan
+To use the legacy version, open your plugins/ConanExiles.cs/ConanExiles.cs at line 31 and replace the "-beta public" with "-beta conan-exiles-legacy"

 ## Mod AutoUpdate (only steammods possible)
 - Just copy your ModList.txt to the ServerFiles root (click Browse => serverfiles) and click update.
 - WGSM will try to load all the mods from steam and copy them into the Mods folder.